 Humanitarian workers can be supported in several ways that reduce the likelihood of developing stress-related problems.
 The first type of important support is to provide basic information about stress, trauma, normal reactions to stressful situations, and helpful coping strategies.
 Every humanitarian worker should understand traumatic stress and know how to help prevent or alleviate traumatic stress reactions.
-Knowledge about normal reactions to stressful situations, and action regarding healthy self-care practices, work together to protect physical and emotional well-being.
+Knowledge about normal reactions to stressful situations, and emotional well-being.
 Enhanced well-being means that humanitarian workers remain happier, healthier and more effective in their work, longer.